 Experts Claim Dr. Reichel Performed The Wrong Procedure:

-Speaking on behalf of the young mother two experts shared their opinions.
-They stated that Dr. Reichel caused a miscarriage by rupturing the patient’s sac at 18 weeks of gestation.
+Testifying on behalf of the mother, two physician experts stated that Dr. Reichel caused a miscarriage by rupturing the patient’s sac at 18 weeks of gestation.
 They said the doctor should have conducted a procedure called an “emergent cerclage.”
-That procedure, they said, would have saved the fetus and led to at least 25 weeks of gestation.

-The experts said if Dr. Reichel employed the “emergent cerclage” procedure he would have prevented a spontaneous miscarriage and the fetus would have had a 70% chance of survival at birth.
-The jury deliberated.
+The experts stated if Dr. Reichel employed the “emergent cerclage” procedure he would have prevented the miscarriage and saved the fetus.
+In addition, the fetus would have had a 70% chance of survival at birth.
+With that testimony, the jury deliberated.

 Dr. Reichel Found Negligent:

 On November 18, 2016, the jury found Dr. Reichel, Medical Director of the Lompoc Emergency Department, guilty of negligence in his diagnosis or treatment of the patient.
-The jury concluded that the Lompoc doctor caused miscarriage.
+The jury ruled Dr. Reichel caused a miscarriage.

 Jury Awards Judgement: